chathura226/Flower_Exchange_LSEG-project-final/README.md

 # Flower_Exchange_LSEG-project-final
 ## Stock exchange prototype implemented using C++
     Many data structures have been used to test the efficiency and those are in the 'for testing' folder

     The finalized program is implemented using Hash Maps, Red black tree containing queues for order book that handles the exchanges

 ## Main Features
     The program is a MultiThreaded Application with the use of necessary Mutex locks.
-  Use of circular buffer by Boost for buffer to exchange data between threads using mutex locks Adhering to best practices and OOP concepts
+    Use of circular buffer by Boost for buffer to exchange data between threads using mutex locks.
+    Adhering to best practices and OOP concepts

 ## Basic order.csv file example
 Order #1